How to Do an E-Learning Audience Analysis

-Say you’re creating a training course to teach your team how to use the software you lean on to design and produce your products.
-Half your team is totally comfortable working with computers, since they use them every day in the office.
-The other half spends their days on the production line putting together the finished products and might not use computers in their personal time.
+You’ve been tasked with creating a course on how to use your organization’s design and production software.
+Half your team is comfortable working with computers—they use them every day in the office.
+The other half spends their days putting together the finished products—they might be less comfortable using computers.

-Even though both groups need to learn how to use the software, the groups have a few distinct differences.
-Take a look at the table below:
+Even though both groups need to learn the software, each has distinct differences.
+Take a look at the table below.

 - Who is your primary audience?